Malika Haqq Trying Not To Pressure Baby Daddy O.T. Genasis With Her Pregnancy

 As a first time mom, being able to turn to friends who have kids is so helpful, but there is so much comfort in leaning on other expecting moms.
 Joining @peanut has provided a much needed support system.
 The @peanut app introduces you to women in your neighborhood who are at a similar stage in life.
 You can chat, get advice and ultimately learn from one another.
 Having a community of women to turn to is so special.
 We are expecting, we are raising the next generation of 2020 babies, so sign up and join the conversation with me! #peanutapp #ad

-As for Malika, she couldn’t be more thrilled about welcoming a new baby into the world, as she’s watched her best friend Khloe and even her twin sister Khadijah become mothers in recent years.
+As for Malika’s take on the situation, she could not be more thrilled about welcoming a new baby into the world after having watched her best friend, Khloe, and even her twin sister, Khadijah, become mothers in recent years.

 “I listen to my heart, and I’ve decided that the rest of my life will be the best of my life.
 I’m pregnant!
 I didn’t know when, I just knew one day.
 God said it’s my turn, and I couldn’t be more grateful for the little spirit that grows inside of me.
-I am yours, baby, and you are mine,” Malika wrote in the caption of an Instagram photo while announcing her pregnancy back in September.
+I am yours, baby, and you are mine,” Malika wrote in the caption of her Instagram photo that announced her pregnancy in September.

 Meanwhile, Malika Haqq has yet to confirm that O.T.
-Genasis is the father of her unborn child, but sources have revealed that he is the her baby daddy.
+Genasis is the father of her unborn child.
+However, sources have revealed that he is her baby daddy.